liang-justin/professional-lol-leads/README.md

 # professional-lol-leads
-This is project 3 of the UCSD DSC80 class.
+This is project 3 of the UCSD DSC80 class. xd